Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Abstract

 \section{Abstract}

-Several experimental analyses have reported mild excesses near 95\,GeV that could indicate the presence of a light Higgs-like scalar.
-We study the phenomenology of such a state within the flipped Next-to-Two-Higgs-Doublet Model (N2HDM-F) at the proposed Circular Electron--Positron Collider (CEPC).
-The light scalar $S$ is investigated through the Higgsstrahlung process $e^+e^- \to Z(\mu^+\mu^-)S$ with $S\to\tau^+\tau^-$ and $S\to b \bar{b}$ decay modes.
-A full Monte Carlo simulation including detector effects is performed to estimate the discovery reach and precision measurement potential.
-To maximize the sensitivity, we employ particle-level transformer networks (ParT and MIParT) that exploit correlations among all reconstructed objects.
-Compared with a cut-based baseline, improves the expected measurement precision by a factor of 2.4 in the $\tau\tau$ channel and 1.4 in the $b b$ channel.
-For viable benchmark points in the N2HDM-F, the attainable precisions on the signal rate reach 1.0\% and 0.63\%, respectively.
-Interpreted in a model-independent framework, the CEPC can achieve a 5$\sigma$ discovery for $\mu_{\tau\tau}^{ZS}>1.6\times10^{-2}$ and $\mu_{bb}^{ZS}>4.2\times10^{-3}$, and reach a 1\% precision for $\mu_{\tau\tau}^{ZS}>0.96$ and $\mu_{bb}^{ZS}>0.13$.
-These results highlight the potential of particle-level machine learning techniques in extending the light-Higgs exploration program at future lepton colliders.
+Motivated by several mild excesses around 95~GeV, we investigate the prospects for a light scalar $S$ produced via Higgsstrahlung, $e^+e^- \to Z(\mu^+\mu^-)S$, at future $e^+e^-$ Higgs factories.
+We take the CEPC as a benchmark, with a center-of-mass energy of $\sqrt{s}=240$ GeV and an integrated luminosity of $L=20~\mathrm{ab}^{-1}$.
+We focus on the decay modes $S\to\tau^+\tau^-$ and $S\to b\bar b$.
+To maximize sensitivity, we employ the particle-level transformer networks Particle Transformer (ParT) and its more-interactive variant MIParT, which exploit the features of all reconstructed objects and their correlations.
+For a representative signal benchmark, this approach improves the expected statistical precision on the signal strength by factors of 2.3 in the $\tau^+\tau^-$ channel and 1.4 in the $b\bar b$ channel compared to a cut-based analysis.
+Within the flipped Next-to-Two-Higgs-Doublet Model (N2HDM-F), the CEPC can measure the signal strength with a statistical precision down to 1.0\% in the $\tau^+\tau^-$ channel and 0.69\% in the $b\bar b$ channel using MIParT.
+It can achieve a $5\sigma$ discovery for $\mu_{\tau\tau}^{ZS}>1.6\times10^{-2}$ or $\mu_{bb}^{ZS}>5.0\times10^{-3}$, and reach 1\% precision for $\mu_{\tau\tau}^{ZS}>0.93$ or $\mu_{bb}^{ZS}>0.14$.
+These gains are expected to qualitatively carry over to other future lepton colliders such as FCC-ee and the ILC.
+Our results demonstrate the potential of particle-level machine-learning techniques to strengthen light Higgs searches at future $e^+e^-$ Higgs factories.